rubybib/rubybib.org/index.md

 ### Parallelism and Concurrency

+* M. Springer, and H. Masuhara. **[Object Support in an Array-Based GPGPU Extension for Ruby](https://m-sp.org/downloads/array16.pdf)**.
+In Proceedings of the 3rd International Workshop on Libraries, Languages, and Compilers for Array Programming, 2016.

 * B. Daloze, S. Marr, D. Bonetta, H. Mössenböck. **[Efficient and Thread-Safe Objects for Dynamically-Typed Languages](http://ssw.jku.at/General/Staff/Daloze/thread-safe-objects.pdf)**.
 In Proceedings of the ACM International Conference on Object Oriented Programming Systems Languages and Applications (OOPSLA), 2016.
 <span class="badge badge-warning">TruffleRuby</span>